richiekastl/richiekastl.com/content/posts/2020-03-27---How-to-actually-get-your-side-projects-done.md

 ---
-title: 4 Deadly Traps That Have Killed My Side Hustles That You Can Avoid (Or How to Actually Get Your Side Hustles Done)
+title: 4 Deadly Traps That Have Killed My Side Hustles That You Can Avoid
 date: "2020-3-11"
 template: "post"
 draft: false
-slug: "how-to-actually-get-your-side-projects-done"
+slug: "4-deadly-traps-that-have-killed-my-side-hustles-that-you-can-avoid"
 category: "Productivity"
 tags:
   - "side hustles"